shiyemin/pai/src/internal-storage/README.md

 ## Use the Internal Storage

-Any pod can use the Internal Storage by referring the "openpai-internal-pvc" PVC.
+Any pod can use the Internal Storage by referring the `openpai-internal-pvc` PVC.
 For example:

 ```yaml
 apiVersion: v1